ipo-exe/flare/docs/datetime.md

 ---

-## Timeranges
+## Epoch

-**Timeranges** represent any arbitrary interval between a start and end point in the timeline.
+An **Epoch** represent any arbitrary interval between a start and end point in the timeline.
 These are used when the temporal span must be explicitly delimited.

 ### Structure

-The timerange is simply a concatenation of two timestamps denoting the interval.
+The epoch is simply a concatenation of two timestamps denoting the interval.
 The flag for separator is the `u` letter, denoting the "union":
 ```
 {timestamp_start}u{timestamp_stop}
 ```